 Samsung will unveil its Galaxy S25 series flagships in early 2025.
-While the official launch is still several months away, leaks have revealed several things about the upcoming phones much ahead of time.
+While the official launch is still some time away, leaks have revealed several things about the upcoming phones much ahead of time.
 Our Galaxy S25 Ultra preview details all the information revealed through leaks and certifications.
 We now bring you a roundup of everything we know about the Galaxy S25 and Galaxy S25+, including the design, specs, features, prices, and release date.

 We regularly update this article to bring you the latest information as it emerges.
 Whether it’s leaks, rumors, regulatory certifications, benchmark entries, early retail listings, or official teasers leading up to the launch, we’ll keep you informed with every detail about Samsung’s Galaxy S25 and Galaxy S25+.
-The last update was made on November 11, 2024.
+The last update was made on December 18, 2024.

 Table of contents